What is Probate, and How Can I Avoid It?

 They may not be willing to take on the job, and if they turn it down after first hearing about it after your death, the court decides and will assign literally anyone it wants.

-In the Tomorrow app, we make it possible to not only write your will, but also to communicate with your will’s potential executor right within the app.
+In the free Tomorrow app, we make it possible to not only write your will, but also to communicate with your will’s potential executor right within the app.

 Validity of Will Proven in Probate Court